 Our Green Lab:

 After starting working in a lab or in the field, it quickly becomes apparent that science can have big impacts on the things we're studying.
 The plastics and energy used in running analyses in a modern lab, for example, ultimately feed into processes we might be trying to study such as climate change.
 Minimizing our impacts on what we study seems like common-sense, so we endeavor to maintain a 'green' lab.
-In collaboration with our Office of Sustainability <http://sustainability.ucmerced.edu/> and Environmental Health & Safety <http://ehs.ucmerced.edu/>, so far we've earned a "gold" certification for our green lab.
+Starting in 2016, in collaboration with our Office of Sustainability <http://sustainability.ucmerced.edu/> and Environmental Health & Safety <http://ehs.ucmerced.edu/>, we earned a "gold" certification; recertification in 2022 saw improvements to "platinum" which we were able to maintain in 2024.
+We're still striving for a "green" green lab.

 https://www.facebook.com/sustainUCMerced/photos/pb.166219629144.-2207520000.1482278251./10154449662249145/?type=3&theater.